Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 \subsubsection{Almost Hermitian $\mal G_1$-manifolds}

-In all this subsection, we consider $(N,J,h)$ an almost Hermitian manifold with a Hermitian connection $\nabla$, whose the torsion is denoted by $T$. \begin{prop} The components $B^{\eps\eps'}$ of an element $B\in\mal C(\mal T)$, considered as trilinear forms, satisfy the following properties:
+In all this subsection, we consider $(N,J,h)$ an almost Hermitian manifold with a Hermitian connection $\nabla$, whose the torsion is denoted by $T$. \\ We prove easily the following. \begin{prop} The components $B^{\eps\eps'}$ of an element $B\in\mal C(\mal T)$, considered as trilinear forms, satisfy the following properties: